NarraBench: A Comprehensive Framework for Narrative Benchmarking: The NarraBench Taxonomy

 Our taxonomy focuses on two core levels of narrative understanding.
 The first is a hierarchically arranged set of fifty \textbf{narrative aspects} that can be mapped to the twelve \emph{narrative features} shown in \autoref{fig:benchmark-distributions}.
 We group these aspects under the four principal \emph{narrative dimensions} depicted in \autoref{fig:triangle}.
 These dimensions form the root of our taxonomy.

 The second level of our taxonomy focuses on \textbf{evaluation criteria}.
 These include textual \emph{scale} (local, global, meso), \emph{mode} (discrete, progressive, holistic judgments), and the expected \emph{variance} of potential answers (deterministic, consensus, perspectival).
-We present the taxonomy in its entirety in \autoref{tab:taxonomy}.
+We present the taxonomy in its entirety in \autoref{tab:taxonomy}, and a condensed version in \autoref{tab:mini}.